5 Emerging Data Privacy Trends in 2025

 For the most part, businesses gather employee data without too much thought.
 Sure, some data is obviously private, like employee social security numbers, but other than that, businesses can pretty much do what they want with employee data—right?

 Of course, contractual obligations still exist.
-There’s certain data you must collect from your employees as a function of their employment.
+There’s certain sensitive data you must collect from your employees as a function of their employment.
 But that just means you have an obligation to that data and your employees.
 You need to:

-A common misconception is that your obligation to protect employee data stops when an employee leaves the company.
+A common misconception is that your obligation to protect sensitive employee data stops when an employee leaves the company.
 That would be true if you were to delete all their data at that point.
 However, legal obligations in most countries forbid you from doing that for a few years.

 You may also consider hiring a data protection officer (DPO).
 Many companies subject to the GDPR will be required to hire a DPO—specifically, all companies with more than 250 employees must hire a DPO, and any company that processes data on a large scale must hire a DPO.